Brewery Marketing Ideas & Promotional Strategy Tips for 2025

 1. Leverage Social Media

 Over 80% of US adults use some sort of social media platform.
-Having a social media presence is necessary for a business that provides a social setting.
-Your social media marketing strategies should include high-quality visual content.
-Post photos and videos of your brewing process, beer products, and events.
+Instagram is the most popular platform for craft breweries, but success requires more than just posting beer photos.
+With 58% of Instagram users (opens in a new window) becoming more interested in brands after seeing them in Stories, your social media marketing strategies should include high-quality visual content.
+Create videos of your behind-the-scenes brewing process, educational info about beer products, and reels to hype up events.

 You can boost your social media followers and engagement rate when you are first starting your pages with social media contests and giveaways.
-Your contests can include prizes like a complimentary growler or beers to go.
+Your contests can include prizes like a complimentary growler, branded koozies, bottle openers, pint glasses, or beers to go.
 This will encourage the winner to come to the brewery to pick a beer, take it home to share with friends and family, and put your beer in the glasses of more people.

 2. Host Events and Brewery Tours

-Offer regular tours of your brewing facilities to educate customers about your brewing process and products.
+Create memorable experiences that build lasting customer relationships through regular tours, tastings, and social events.
+Tours of your brewing facilities educate customers about your backstory, brewing process, and products.
 You’ll create a deeper connection with your audience and be more likely to create a loyal customer base with that personal relationship.

 After tours, it’s a great idea to offer tastings or beer flights so the visitors can try your beers too.
 Holding regular tasting events and food pairings can also be a way to attract higher-income foodies and beer enthusiasts to your taproom.

-You can expand your audience by hosting social events, live music, or festivals at your brewery.
+You can expand your audience by hosting social events, Mardi Gras parties, live music, or festivals at your brewery.
 Comedy shows, trivia nights, and paint and sips are easy ways to draw in crowds and create a community atmosphere.

 3. Engage with the Community